jazonv/URL-Link/readme.md

 # URL Link
-A simple modifier for Statamic
+## A simple variable modifier for Statamic

 This will take a URL and turn it into a link with just the domain.